Cafes for the best coffee in Singapore

 Image credit: @oritakemura

 These quaint blue checkered tables might have graced your IG feed at some point.
 They belong to Maxi Coffee Bar, one of the newest additions to Ann Siang Hill.
-The cafe rotates their menu on a seasonal basis, but crowd favourites still remain, which includes the Iced Cereal Milk Latte ($7.50).
+The cafe rotates their menu on a seasonal basis, but crowd favourites still remain, which include the Iced Cereal Milk Latte ($7.50).
 Imagine the bowl of leftover milk after you’ve finished your cereal—this tastes like that, except perfumed with coffee.
 Another is The “Dirty” ($7.50), inspired by dirty chai, and made with oat milk and spices.

 Address: 6 Ann Siang Hill, Singapore 069787